IGE-numerique/IGE-Toolkit/README.md

 - How to get CMIP6 data? (website, CICLAD/CLIMAF)
 - Reanalyses / Observations
 - How to launch MAR / LMDZ / Elmer-ICE / NEMO

-The goal is to present a tool and exchange with others + know who to ask when we need help.

-[MEOM's tutos software](https://github.com/meom-group/tutos/blob/master/software.md) already has a lot a useful informations!

-## Contacts for proposing new topics:
-- mickael.lalande@univ-grenoble-alpes.fr
-- martin.menegoz@univ-grenoble-alpes.fr

 PS: you can also make directly a pull request on this file in the *Possible unplanned meetings* section or use directly the Slack #general channel to contact us.
 We will then add you as a contributor so that you can share some code.
 It is possible that this repository will be stored somewhere else in the future.
 If you have any idea of improvement please share it with us! :)